0xcert/framework/docs/api/core.md

       type: 'string'
     },
     image: {
       description: 'A public property that can be a valid URI pointing to a resource with mime type image/* representing the asset to which this NFT represents.
-Consider making any images at a width between 320 and 1080 pixels and aspect ratio between 1.91:1 and 4:5 inclusive.',
+Consider making any images at a width between 320 and 1080 pixels and an aspect ratio between 1.91:1 and 4:5 inclusive.',
       type: 'string'
     },
     name: {